 Alix Refshauge joined the SPACE team in 2018 as the Development Associate.
 She has worked previously as a Research and Special Projects Coordinator for the Alliance of Artists Communities based in Providence, Rhode Island, as the Director of Development and the Artists-in-Residence Program at HUB-BUB in Spartanburg, as an administrator at Christie’s Auction House in New York City, and as the personal assistant for the CEO of Burton Snowboards during a year of international travel.
-She has an MPA with a focus in Arts Management from the College of Charleston and a BA in Studio Art from Furman University where she played Division I Tennis.
+She has an MPA with a focus in Arts Management from the College of Charleston and a BA in Studio Art from Furman University.
 Alix is a native of Spartanburg and returned home in 2017 after having lived in San Diego for five years.
 She and her husband Luke, live in Converse Heights with their two young kids and big yellow dog.
 In her free time, she likes to find herself on a yoga mat.

 Our natural places and working lands are part of our character as a community.
 Through thoughtful conservation, we can keep Spartanburg wild while continuing to grow and thrive.
 Learn more about how SPACE works.

 Covers a 1.5 mile stretch of Lawson’s Fork Creek and several feeder streams.

 Located at the old Glendale Mill on Lawson’s Fork Creek.